preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 A users language
 -----------------
-What language a specific user will see for the interface depends on the user's Preferred Language setting in the Azure AD.
+What language a specific user will see for the interface, in Announcement messages and Shared links, depends on the user's Preferred Language setting in the Azure AD.

 Date And Time
 --------------